 WHAT THE LAW SAYS: As stipulated under Section 11 of Article II of the 1987 Constitution, “the State values the dignity of every human person and guarantees full respect for human rights.”

 While Republic Act No. 10647 addresses acts of bullying in schools, a law which does the same in the workplace is still underway.
-House Bill No. 815 or the Anti-Bullying Act of 2016 identifies disrespectful and foul language, cyberbullying, and spreading rumors as example of "office bullying."
+House Bill No. 815 or the Anti-Bullying Act of 2016 identifies the use of disrespectful and foul language, cyberbullying, and spreading rumors as examples of “office bullying.”

 YOUR MANAGERS MUST LISTEN TO YOU, AND TREAT YOU FAIRLY.

 WHAT IT MEANS: A fair workplace is what we are after.
 Ignoring employees’ concerns and favoritism will be sanctioned.

 WHAT THE LAW SAYS: Again, this in line with the state policy (Article II, Section 11 of the 1987 Constitution) that safeguards full respect for human rights and dignity.
 Access to equal work opportunities is a primary right as an employee regardless of gender, race, age, or creed.

 The State, moreover, also promises in Section 14 to provide a safe work environment for women, enhancing their welfare and helping them realize their full potential.
 Republic Act 6725 further upholds their right and deems it criminal “for any employer to discriminate against any woman employee with respect to terms and conditions of employment solely on account of her sex.”

 WHAT IT MEANS: To protect you from racism and other forms of discrimination, the company promises to only sign voice contracts wherein we can end calls if the customer proves to be a bigot.